-It’s easier to apply cleaners and lubricants to the chain if you can freely rotate the rear wheel, so a rear wheel motorcycle stand is a wise purchase.
+It’s easier to apply cleaners and lubricants to the chain if you can freely rotate the rear wheel, so either pop the bike up on its center stand if it has one, or purchase a rear wheel motorcycle stand.
 This also allows you to quickly and thoroughly inspect the rear tire for any damage, cuts or any embedded metal.
-In order to put the stand on, you will need rear spools.
+In order to put the rear stand on, you will need rear spools.
 These screw in either side of the swingarm and are easily found on Amazon.
 Just make sure the ones you buy are the correct fit for your particular bike.

 The other two things I use is a large-ish soft brush and a piece of cardboard with a large ‘C’ cut into it that I can place around the rear axle between the chain and the wheel.
 This protects the wheel and the tire from the cleaners and lubricants that are going to be applied.

 There are plenty of decent chain cleaning / lubing products on the market.
 The one I use for a complete, all-in-one solution is Maxima’s excellent Ultimate Chain Care Aerosol Kit.

 The kit comprises of three large aerosol cans: a powerful, water-based cleaner, a multi-purpose lubricant (similar to WD-40) and a can of Chain Wax.
 You use each of these three in that order to first clean, lube and then finally wax your chain.
 The wax is a minimal “fling”, heavy duty chain lubricant, especially formulated for powersports use.